iammateus/my-docker-images/README.md

 # Docker

-An Ubuntu 18.04 with React.
+An image with Ubuntu 18.04 and React configs for development.

 [My Docker Hub profile](https://hub.docker.com/u/mateus1997)